benjamin-manning/website_benjaminmanning.io/content/project/sydcast/index.md

 ---
 # title: The Sydcast podcast
+summary: The Sydcast Podcast
-summary: Produced all working parts of the podcast including marketing, creative content, guest acquisition and preparation, technical recording, audio editing, and advertising, which culminated in over 20,000 episode downloads
+# summary: Produced all working parts of the podcast including marketing, creative content, guest acquisition and preparation, technical recording, audio editing, and advertising, which culminated in over 20,000 episode downloads

 tags:
 - Completed